Stefania Auci

 Stefania Auci was born in Trapani but for a long time now has been living in Palermo, where she works as a special needs teacher.
 Her novel I Leoni di Sicilia [The Florios of Sicily], which has enjoyed tremendous success (it was on the bestseller list for over a hundred weeks and is being translated in 42 countries), tells the story of the Florios until the mid 19th century and has conquered readers through the passion with which it’s been able to present the conflicting, enthralling vitality of this family.
 A passion that also runs through L’inverno dei Leoni, the second and concluding part of the saga, which reveals in full the myth of the Florios, making us relive an era, a world and a destiny that has no equal.

-Casa Editrice Nord, November 2022
+Casa Editrice Nord, 2019

 L'inverno dei Leoni

-Casa Editrice Nord, May 2021
+Casa Editrice Nord, 2021

 The second and concluding part of the saga, which reveals in full the myth of the Florios, making us relive an era, a world and a destiny that has no equal.